 Moonraker (1979) Director: Lewis Gilbert

-Moonraker is the eleventh Eon James Bond film, the fourth to star Roger Moore, and the third Bond film directed by Lewis Gilbert: You Only Live Twice (1967), The Spy Who Loved Me (1977), Moonraker (1979).
-Moonraker is the third Ian Fleming James Bond novel, first published in 1954.
+Moonraker is the eleventh Eon James Bond film, the fourth to star Roger Moore, and the third Bond film directed by Lewis Gilbert: You Only Live Twice (1967), The Spy Who Loved Me (1977), and Moonraker (1979).
+Moonraker was the third Bond novel published by Ian Fleming, initially released in 1954.
 The producers originally intended to create For Your Eyes Only (as originally shown in the closing credits of the previous film, The Spy Who Loved Me), however with the rise of the recent Star Wars mania, they decided to go with the space theme for James Bond.

 At the outset of the film, a Moonraker space shuttle is hijacked in midair so M summons James Bond to investigate.
 While on the plane en route to England, Bond’s plane is also hijacked by Jaws, the henchman from the previous film, and the credits open with a dramatic skydiving scene.
 Immediately, we get a sense of how goofy this film will be when in midair Bond steals a parachute from the falling assassin, and instead Jaws falls, not to his death, but gently onto a comical circus tent.
 James Bond is then sent to California, to the headquarters of Drax Industries, which manufactures the Moonraker the space shuttle.
 He meets the sinister head of the company, Hugo Drax (played by Michael Lonsdale -the role for which he is best known), along with his Samurai henchman, Chang (Toshiro Suga), and Dr. Holly Goodhead (played by Lois Chiles -the role for which she is best known).
 Bond tests out the centrifuge chamber when Dr. Goodhead is called away and Chang disrupts the test, nearly killing Bond as he spins around in circles.
 That evening, Bond sleeps with Drax’s pilot who feeds him blueprint information of a glass vial made in Venice, so the next day when Bond goes hunting with Drax (for some reason) and Bond deliberately shoots a marksman out of a tree, and Drax sends his attack dogs after his pilot.
 In a dark scene for a Bond film, she is hunted and killed by the dogs.